dataluscorp/browser/toolkit/components/telemetry/docs/data/modules-ping.rst

 "modules" ping
 ==============

-This ping is sent once a week and includes the modules loaded in the Firefox process.
+This ping is sent once a week and includes the modules loaded in the Datalus process.

 The client ID and environment are submitted with this ping.